-Ken and Andy further lower WFMU's already abysmal standards as the program enters its death throes.
+The program formerly known as Dinner at Andy's, The Fuzzy Glove Hour, Whores, and The Happiness Hut.
+Ken and Andy, also known as The Enema Boys, further lower WFMU's already abysmal standards on a weekly basis.
 Stunt radio which subjects the radio audience to concepts and topics which mature adults should not have to endure.
 Find the fatal flaw.
+(Visit homepage.)

 You can make a case that Ken never says anything of substance...